NixOS/nixpkgs/pkgs/games/cataclysm-dda/README.md

 All mods, soundpacks, and tilesets available in nixpkgs are found in `cataclysmDDA.pkgs`.

-To modify existing mods and/or add more mods not available in nixpkgs, you can do it like this way:
+Here is an example to modify existing mods and/or add more mods not available in nixpkgs:

 ```nix
 let